xd009642/xd009642.github.io/_posts/2026-XX-XX-Fork-Off-fixing-an-old-Tarpaulin-bug.markdown

-For a while using ptrace in tarpaulin there's been potentially intermitten failures with tests that spawn other processes or fork a process.
+For a while using ptrace in Tarpaulin there's been potentially intermittent failures with tests that spawn other processes or fork a process.
 These are mainly observed in CI and users often can't recreate them.
 Often changing other parts of the Tarpaulin run configuration would result in the issue going away completely and then it became easy to kick the can down the